Tanks of the interwar period

-This article discusses tanks of the interwar period.

-World War I established the validity of the tank concept and between the two world wars, many nations needed to have tanks, but only a few had the industrial resources to design and build them.
-During and after World War I, Britain and France were the intellectual leaders in tank design, with other countries generally following and adopting their designs.
-This early lead would be gradually lost during the 1930s to the Soviet Union and, to a lesser extent, Nazi Germany.
+Tanks were initially deployed in World War I, engineered to overcome the deadlock of trench warfare.
+Between the two world wars, tanks were further developed.
+Although they had demonstrated their battlefield effectiveness, only a few nations had the industrial resources to design and build them.
+During and after World War I, Britain and France pioneered tank technology, with their models generally serving as a blueprint for other countries.
+However, this initial advantage would slowly diminish during the 1930s, shifting in favor of the Soviet Union and, to a lesser degree, Nazi Germany.